sharpcdf/jitter/README.md

 # Jitter
 A git-based binary manager for linux written in Nim.

-## How it works?
+## How it works
-Jitter searches through GitHub for releases with `.tar.gz`, `.tgz` or `.zip` assets.
+Jitter searches through GitHub for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
 Unlike Homebrew or similar package managers, jitter does not require a brewfile or nixfile in order to recognize the project.

 ## Installing
 Using the `install.sh` script: